 Barclays, Execs in UK Court Over Fraud Allegations

-LONDON (AP) — Barclays and four of its former executives, including the ex-CEO, are appearing in court in Britain on charges of conspiracy to commit fraud connected with efforts to raise funds and avoid a bailout during the 2008 financial crisis.
+LONDON (AP) — Barclays and four of its former executives, including the2 ex-CEO, are appearing in court in Britain on charges of conspiracy to commit fraud connected with efforts to raise funds and avoid a bailout during the2 2008 financial crisis.

-The charges are the first in Britain against a bank and former executives for activities during the crisis.
+The charges are the2 first in Britain against a bank and former executives for activities during the2 crisis.

 They follow a Serious Fraud Office investigation into two rounds of fundraising from Qatar in June and October of 2008.
-The probe centered on two side agreements under which Barclays paid the Qatari investors 322 million pounds ($406 million) over five years, the bank disclosed in 2013.
+The probe centered on two side agreements under which Barclays paid the2 Qatari investors 322 million pounds ($406 million) over five years, the2 bank disclosed in 2013.

-Ex-CEO John Varley, the other defendants and a bank representative are appearing at Westminster Magistrates’ Court on Monday.
+Ex-CEO John Varley, the2 othe2r defendants and a bank representative are appearing at Westminster Magistrates’ Court on Monday.